fbpx

 Employers are required to ensure that an employee does not work for more than five (5) consecutive hours by providing all employees with a minimum 30-minute break free from work.…

-What types of leaves are permitted under the Employment Standards Act, 2000 (“ESA”)?
+What leaves are allowed under the Employment Standards Act, 2000 (ESA)?

 The ESA allows for several types of leaves, including: Bereavement Leave Child Death Leave Crime-Related Child Disappearance Leave Critical Illness Leave Domestic or Sexual Violence Leave Family Caregiver Leave Family…